OzymandiasTheGreat/articles/backup-server/article.md

 metadata = ["displayname"]
 ```

 Save with *CTRL+o* *Enter* and close with *CTRL+x*.
 Run `vdirsyncer discover`.
 On the first run you'll once again get a long URL you should copy and open in your browser.
-You'll get a scary warning about unverified app, just click Advanced and proceed.
+You'll get a scary warning about an unverified app, just click Advanced and proceed.
 Once you grant permission for your calendar, copy the code and paste it into the terminal.
 Then you'll be prompted for each calendar in your Google account since it doesn't exist locally.
 Just enter "y" to create it every time.

 Once the calendars are configured you'll get a long authorization URL for your contacts.
 The steps to take are exactly the same as for the calendar.

 Now that vdirsyncer is authorized and aware of all our calendars and address books, we're ready to sync.
 Run `vdirsyncer sync` and then `vdirsyncer metasync`.
 Now, to automate this, let's create a cron job.
-Run `crontab -e`, scroll to last line, and put this in it:
+Run `crontab -e`, scroll to the last line, and put this in it:

 ```crontab
 40 */1 * * * vdirsyncer sync >> /home/ozymandias/vdirsyncer.log 2>&1
 50 */1 * * * vdirsyncer metasync >> /home/ozymandias/vdirsyncer.log 2>&1
 ```

+## Closing Words

+Data security is very important, as losing your data in this digital age can be devastating.
+By following this tutorial you took a major step in ensuring your data survives no matter what.

+Ideally, you'd have a similar setup somewhere away from home for off-site backups.
+So that in the event of a disaster such as flooding, fire, or similar event that could physically destroy your backup server and devices, you'd still have a copy of your data that wasn't affected by this event.
+You should consider this going forward.

+I tried to make this tutorial as exhaustive as I could, even so, since I don't own any Apple devices, I couldn't cover those.
+I may have unintentionally made omissions elsewhere as well.
+If you see an error or have something to add, all of my articles are hosted on [GitHub](https://github.com/OzymandiasTheGreat/articles) under Creative Commons Attribution Share-Alike license version 4.0.
+So feel free to make edits and pull requests, you will get attribution at the end of the article.

+Congratulations on securing your data, stay safe out there!